erik78se/test_ppa/README.md

-# Deb repo for some test of Kilt packages
+# Ubuntu/debial repo for Kilt packages (develop)
 This repo contains packages for
 * kilt-parachain
 * mashnet-node

 Below is information how to install the kilt packages and run the services.
 (Also some aux information about how this repo works as a deb repo).

+Note.
+This repo will go away soon as the packages will move to a more permanent location.
+Use this primarily for test.

 ## Supported OS:es
 Currently, the built packages are supported on: